farlee2121/DevEssentialsBlog/content/posts/2021-09-24-Clojure-inhibits-code-grouping.md

 tags:
 - Clojure
 - F#
+title: Clojure Namespaces Inhibit Code Grouping
 ---

-# Clojure Namespaces Inhibit Code Grouping

 I've spent most of this year in Clojure after years of .NET.
 Much of my F# design skills made the jump, but one language difference has notably changed how I write programs.
 Specifically, two namespacing choices inhibit my inclination to explicitly group small sections of related declarations.
 This broadly impacts both program structure and naming.